Preface

 3. The Specialty Focus (Your chapters only): - Read foundations (Part I) + your specialty + implementation (Part III) - Most efficient path for specialty-specific guidance - Skip chapters outside your clinical domain - Best for: Practicing physicians in specific specialties

-Most importantly: Stay skeptical.
-Question vendor claims.
-Demand prospective clinical trials, not just retrospective validation studies.
+Remember: Demand prospective clinical trials, not just retrospective validation studies.
 Prioritize patient safety over efficiency gains.
-Remember that you remain legally and ethically responsible for clinical decisions, regardless of what any algorithm recommends.
+You remain legally and ethically responsible for clinical decisions, regardless of what any algorithm recommends.

 How to Use the Chapter Summaries (TL;DRs)